skeet25/skeet25.github.io/PrivacyPolicy/privacypolicy.md

 - All purchases are handled by Google.

+# AIGolfSwing
+- This app does not use any private data.

 # Gymnostarko
 - This arcade game does not use any private information whatsoever.